bettercodehelp/EasyScriptTS/README.md

 yarn add easyscript.ts
 ```

-For more information on how to use Easy Script TS, the [documentation]() (Coming soon) should help you.
+For more information on how to use Easy Script TS, the [documentation](https://ts.easyscript.dev) should help you.

 ## 🤔 Why?